 Readers of this blog know the utter disdain I feel towards Rolling Stone, the magazine for self-important music reviewers and aging rock aficionados.
-Their 100 Best Guitarists List made me want to vomit, as did their cover “The Genius of Eminem.”
+Their 100 Greatest Guitarists List made me want to vomit, as did their cover, “The Genius of Eminem.”

 As the saying goes, even a stopped clock is right twice a day.

 The truly self-important and hip music reviewers tend to dis Sgt.
 Pepper.
 It’s much cooler to pick Revolver as the Beatles’ best album, just like it’s more politically correct to choose In Utero over Nevermind.
 I’ve seen some top 100 lists where Sgt.
 Pepper is down in the low 40’s due to this urge to be so above it all.
 Even George Martin liked Abbey Road better, no doubt because he felt guilty for pulling “Strawberry Fields Forever” and “Penny Lane” from Sgt.
 Pepper to satisfy EMI’s demand for a single, and miffed that McCartney used someone else to arrange the strings on “She’s Leaving Home.”